janelia-cellmap/pydantic-zarr/docs/intro.md

 ## Using generic types

 The following examples demonstrate how to specialize `GroupSpec` and `ArraySpec` with type parameters.
-By specializing `GroupSpec` or `ArraySpec` in this way, python type checkers and pydantic can type-check elemnts of a zarr hierarchy.
+By specializing `GroupSpec` or `ArraySpec` in this way, python type checkers and pydantic can type-check elemnts of a Zarr hierarchy.

 ```python
 from pydantic_zarr import GroupSpec, ArraySpec